mhrpatel12/FireBase-Function/README.md

 Firebase function to send notification.

-Realtime database consists of two tables as device-tokens & chatRoom.
+Realtime database consists of two tables as deviceTokens & chatRoom.
-Each time there is a new entry in chatRoom table, notification will be triggered to each entry in device-tokens table.
+Each time there is a new entry in chatRoom table, notification will be triggered to each entry in deviceTokens table.